 - Implement adequate controls - what measures might you implement to detect and prevent money laundering?
-How can you stop your firm being manipulated by organised criminals?
+How can you stop your firm from being manipulated by organised criminals?
 Is the 'tone from the top' right - i.e. that it's acceptable to miss out on a business opportunity to protect our reputation?
-Worst case scenario, where the level of risk is substantial, it may be safest to terminate the relationship.
+In the worst case scenario, where the level of risk is substantial, it may be safest to terminate the relationship.

-- Benchmark your performance - consult best practice for your industry including CCAB discussion papers for accountancy, Law Society Guidance for those in the legal profession, Financial Action Task Force (FATF) advice for those in the insurance sector, and HMRC's guidance for the property sector.
+- Benchmark your performance - consult best practices for your industry, including CCAB discussion papers for accountancy, Law Society Guidance for those in the legal profession, Financial Action Task Force (FATF) advice for those in the insurance sector, and HMRC's guidance for the property sector.

 We've created a comprehensive AML roadmap to help you navigate the compliance landscape, supported by several financial crime prevention courses in our Essentials Library.